BobbyTodorov/Dungeons-Online-MMORPG/README.md

 The `Main Server` combines all previous modules and manages the main logic of the game.

+There is a decent amount of threads working on the server side in order to achieve a non-blocking behavior and faster performance.

+The maximum number of players is currently set to 9.

 The Server part has its own unit tests (JUnit 4, Mockito).

 The Client part has nothing but a message receiver (listener)/sender used to communicate with the server.
 The lack of any business game logic on the client part is intentional.

-The maximum number of players is currently set to 9.

-There is a decent amount of threads working on the server side in order to achieve a non-blocking behavior and fast performance.
+*Written in Java 15 using IntelliJ IDEA.*